-With CAT 2019 scheduled to be held on 24th November, 2019, MBA aspirants now have merely 3 months left to face one of the toughest MBA entrance exams of the country.
-For those who have still not finalized their CAT 2019 Preparation strategy, it is high time to freeze one now and put their best foot forward.
-If you are also one of the 2 lakh CAT aspirants wondering How to crack CAT 2019 in 3 months; worry not!
-Mr Alok Bansal, CAT Expert and Mentor helps you chalk out the right plan for the next 90 days.
-Be it handling tough VARC, or the tricky DILR or the extensive QA section, Mr Bansal’s tip will help you build a holistic study plan to ‘Bell the CAT’.
+With CAT 2021 scheduled to be held on 28th November, 2021, MBA aspirants now have merely 3 months left to face one of the toughest MBA entrance exams in the country.
+For those who have still not finalized their CAT 2021 Preparation strategy, it is high time to freeze one now and put their best foot forward.
+If you are also one of the 2 lakh CAT aspirants wondering How to crack CAT 2021 in 3 months; worry not!
+Mr. Alok Bansal, CAT Expert, and Mentor help you chalk out the right plan for the next 90 days.
+Be it handling tough VARC, or the tricky DILR, or the extensive QA section, Mr. Bansal’s tip will help you build a holistic study plan to ‘Bell the CAT’.

 Are you a First Timer or Repeater?

 When it comes to appearing for the CAT Exam, there are two types of candidates.
-The first one is a first timer, the one who appears for the CAT exam for the first time.
+The first one is a first-timer, the one who appears for the CAT exam for the first time.
 And the second one is a 'Repeater' who has already appeared for the CAT exam and decides to appear again for it.
-To prepare for the CAT Exam, both of them, the methodology to attempt the CAT exam might differ, depending upon the preparation strategy in place.
+To prepare for the CAT Exam,, the methodology to attempt the CAT exam might differ, depending upon the preparation strategy in place.

-The CAT 2019 preparation strategy comprises of devoting 3 to 4 hours daily for the upcoming 90 days for the 3 sections that will be seen in the exam.
-Roughly that comes to 270 hours of dedication and determination that can get you a good score in CAT 2019 exam.
-It is equally important to understand that CAT MBA entrance exam is an exam of aptitude that aims to test your knowledge on the basis of the concepts that you have learnt and how you apply them in the questions.
+The CAT 2021 preparation strategy comprises devoting 3 to 4 hours daily for the upcoming 90 days for the 3 sections that will be seen in the exam.
+Roughly that comes to 270 hours of dedication and determination that can get you a good score in the CAT 2021 exam.
+It is equally important to understand that the CAT MBA entrance exam is an exam of aptitude that aims to test your knowledge on the basis of the concepts that you have learned and how you apply them in the questions.
 So let us find out how to prepare for each section from where questions will be asked in the exam:

 CAT Verbal Ability & Reading Comprehension (VARC)

-As per the observation of Mr. Alok Bansal from the previous year trends of the CAT exam, the Verbal Ability & Reading Comprehension (VARC) section comprise of two parts.
+As per the observation of Mr. Alok Bansal from the previous year's trends of the CAT exam, the Verbal Ability & Reading Comprehension (VARC) section comprises two parts.
 The first one includes Reading Comprehension (RCs) and the second one includes questions from Verbal Ability (questions on topics such as Para Jumbles etc.).
 Another important observation about the VARC section is that Grammar is not asked directly in the exam.
-Application based questions are generally asked in the exam.
-Typically there are 34 questions in this section, 24 Questions from RCs and rest from the Verbal Ability.
+Application-based questions are generally asked in the exam.
+Typically there are 34 questions in this section, 24 Questions from RCs, and the rest from the Verbal Ability.

 CAT Logical Reasoning and Data Interpretation (LRDI)